OctopusDeploy/blog/blog/2019-11/implementing-db-deployment-process/index.md

 - Reviews didn’t happen until it was time to go to `staging`.
 - As a result, “All hands on deck” during `production` deployments.

-At this point the tooling we used was:
+At this point, the tooling we used was:
 - [Git](https://git-scm.com/) was being piloted as a replacement for TFS Version Control.
 - [TeamCity](https://www.jetbrains.com/teamcity/) was being piloted as a replacement to TFS 2012.
 - No deployment server.